What is a Survivorship Application?

 Difference between Joint Tenants & Tenants in Common

 In property law, there are two ways in which two or more individuals can hold title to a property – “Joint Tenants” and “Tenants in Common“.
-Their main differences are their survivorship rights and ability to endow the property interest.
+The main differences are their survivorship rights and ability to endow the property interest.

 Joint Tenants: